 Your life may change dramatically after a divorce.
 Over a lifetime, it is common for people to experience changes in income and accidents or medical emergencies that temporarily or permanently alter their ability to work.
 Children's needs and relationships also change.
-Sometimes aspects of your divorce decree need to be modified along with those changes.
-At the McClure Law Group, our Dallas divorce lawyers can help you fight for or against a post-divorce modification to such matters as child support, child custody, or spousal maintenance.Pursuing or Responding to a Post-Divorce Modification Request
+Sometimes aspects of your divorce decree need to be modified along with these changes.
+At the McClure Law Group, our Dallas divorce lawyers can help you fight for or against a post-divorce modification to matters such as child support, child custody, or spousal maintenance.Pursuing or Responding to a Post-Divorce Modification Request

 Many situations may call for a modification of a divorce decree or another family law order.
 If you are the person seeking a modification, it is important that a modification to the existing order be sought before you become unable to comply.
 To ask for a modification in child support, for example, you will often need to prove that there has been a material and substantial change in your circumstances.

 One example of a material and substantial change in circumstances could be if you were paying child support to a custodial parent and lost your job.
 In that case, you may ask the court to order a reduction in your child support payments.
 If you simply stop paying child support, you will be in arrears and subject to unpleasant enforcement actions, so it is important to request a modification rather than simply stop paying as much.
-In another example, if your child is suddenly diagnosed with learning disabilities or a medical problem, the noncustodial parent may need to provide increased payments to contribute to the treatments that may be necessary.
+In another example, if your child is suddenly diagnosed with learning disabilities or a medical problem, the noncustodial parent may need to provide increased payments to contribute to treatments that may be necessary.

 Parents should be aware that even when a noncustodial parent gets behind or in arrears on payments, possession and access rights may not be withheld by the custodial parent.
 Similarly, noncustodial parents are not allowed to stop paying support because possession and access rights have been withheld.